 - Block X construction is complete.
 The building is 100% occupied. - Phase II Infrastructure This is the 1st onsite infrastructure phase.
 Abatement and demo have been completed.
-The Sponsor will start horizontal improvements in February 2021. - Block B Vertical predevelopment loan agreement was executed in mid-2017 and design development is underway.
-The sponsor intends to start construction in summer 2021. - Block R and Block Q comprise an estimated 95 units and are the first affordable projects in Potrero's Phase 3.
-Predevelopment activity is expected to begin in by the end of 2021.
+The Sponsor started horizontal improvements in February 2021. - Block B Vertical predevelopment loan agreement was executed in mid-2017 and design development is underway.
+The sponsor intends to start construction in summer 2022. - Block R and Block Q comprise an estimated 95 units and are the first affordable projects in Potrero's Phase 3.
+Predevelopment activity is expected to begin by the end of 2022.